simetb/authentication_back_practices/README.md

 # Practice Repository for Token Validation and Authentication (Python)

-This repository contains practical examples for token validation and authentication using various methods including OAuth, JWT, basic authentication, and Base64.
+This repository contains practical examples for token validation and authentication using various methods including OAuth, JWT, cookies , and Base64.

 ## Included Methods